manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 We have CSS modules styling default components React provides out of the box.
 This is a fair iterative design strategy.
 We create React components as we need them.
 If HTML nodes + styles serve the purpose, we continue moving forward in our app design.

+This is another reason for using form controls like input as-is without wrapping them in our own component.
+We can use form controls like input as *Controlled Components* where React provides value props and ```this.state.value``` out of the box.
+This way we do not need to maintain state for such controlled components.

 Parent-child tree composition strategies are summarized here.